 Sometimes, coffee isn’t just about cafe culture.
 If you’re looking to buy coffee grounds in a pre-liquidated form, Belleville Brûlerie is an attractive option.
 Another project of Thomas Lehoux, Belleville Brûlerie, prides itself on its filter coffee, often derided to in French as jus de chaussette, or “sock juice.”
 While a half-pound will set you back about $15, it is one of the only places in Paris where you have a large selection of bagged beans to choose from.
 The micro-roastery is also a good stomping ground for Anglophone ex-pats, as you’re likely to hear English spoken behind the counter.
 They also just opened a coffee shop in L’Exception in Les Halles where they’ll serve sandwiches, pastries, and (of course) their coffee. – 10 Rue Pradier, 75019 or 24 Rue Berger des Halles de Paris

 The name of this shoebox-sized café is not an exaggeration.
 Hidden on a side street in the Marais, many don’t realize that Boot Café is there, probably because the sign outside still reads, “Cordonnerie” (cobbler).
-With exactly two tables and a sign placed outside during business hours that says, “This coffee is made for walking,” their M.O. is clear: get in, get your quality coffee, and get out (very un-French of them!).
+With precisely two tables and a sign placed outside during business hours that says, “This coffee is made for walking,” their M.O. is clear: get in, get your quality coffee, and get out (very un-French of them!)
 But don’t forget to enjoy the vintage postcards on the walls before you go. – 19 Rue du Pont aux Choux, 75003